Is LLM-as-a-Judge Robust? Investigating Universal Adversarial Attacks on Zero-shot LLM Assessment: Results

 \subsection{Assessment Performance}

 Tables \ref{tab:summ-perf} and \ref{tab:topic-perf} present the assessment ability of each LLM when applied to comparative and absolute assessment for SummEval and TopicalChat.
 Consistent with literature, comparative assessment performs better than absolute assessment systems for most systems and attributes.
-However, this comes with greater computational complexity, as $N\!\cdot\!(N-1)$ comparisons are required to compare all pairs of responses (Equation \ref{eqn:comp-score}), whilst only $N$ inferences are required for absolute assessment.
-Smaller LLMs (FlanT5-xl, Llama2-7b and Mistral-7b) demonstrate reasonable performance on SummEval and TopicalChat, but larger models (GPT3.5) perform much better, and even when using simple absolute assessment, can outperform smaller models applying comparative assessment.
+However, comparative assessment uses $N\!\cdot\!(N\!-\!1)$ to compare all pairs of responses (Equation \ref{eqn:comp-score}), whilst only $N$ inferences are required for absolute assessment.
+Smaller LLMs (FlanT5-xl, Llama2-7b and Mistral-7b) demonstrate reasonable performance on SummEval and TopicalChat, but larger models (GPT3.5) perform much better, and when applying absolute scoring can outperform smaller systems using comparative assessment.